 My own copy of Beeching's Milton is bound in a recognisable OET blue, with gilt titling and head and foot spine decorations.
 This copy has been dated by an earlier owner: 18 June 1928.
-As far as I can tell, the blue binding of the Milton is very unusual, with terracotta bindings being relatively common, a fact consistent with the hypothesis that the blue binding is a late innovation.
-Furthermore, my copy of the 1928 Osborne, bound in blue cloth with gilt arms on the front cover, is dated 1928 by an earlier and possibly the original owner; blue bindings of this edition seem common, and terracotta bindings less so, which would be consistent with the hypothesis that the press regarded blue as the standard after the middle 1920s, and only offered terrcotta buckram on request.
+As far as I can tell, the blue binding of the Milton is very unusual, with terracotta bindings being relatively common, a fact at least consistent with the hypothesis that the blue binding is a late innovation.
+Furthermore, my copy of the 1928 Osborne, bound in blue cloth with gilt arms on the front cover, is dated 1928 by an earlier and possibly the original owner; blue bindings of this edition seem common, and terracotta bindings less so, which would at a minimum not be inconsistent with the hypothesis that the press regarded blue as the standard after the middle 1920s, and only offered terracotta buckram on request.

 There can be little doubt that unbound sheets were held for long periods before being bound.
 My own copy of the 1912 Deloney is bound in blue cloth, which as far as I can tell is a less common state than terracotta buckram, and was issued for sale in a highly unusual light blue Ingres paper wrapper with minimal printing.
 A small paper label is pasted on the spine noting that additional "war costs" had increased the price to 21 shillings, up from the 18 shillings indicated underneath and as listed on the wrapper of the 1939 Keats, so we can presume with confidence that the war referred to is that of 1939–1945.
 The blue cloth is of a slightly lower grade than those known to have been manufactured in the 1930s, and it may be a war time economy standard.
 (Curiously, this copy was sold new on the 24th of December 1954 in the bookshop of the University College of the Gold Coast, now Ghana.)